Fairness in Social Influence Maximization via Optimal Transport: Improving Fairness

 \subsection{Fairness-promoting Seed-selection Algorithm}

-Armed with a novel fairness metric, we now design an \emph{iterative} seed-selection algorithm, which we call \emph{Stochastic Seedset Selection Descent} (\texttt{S3D}), that strategically selects seeds taking into account all communities simultaneously.
+Armed with a novel fairness metric, $\betafairness$, we now design an \emph{iterative} seed-selection algorithm, which we call \emph{Stochastic Seedset Selection Descent} (\texttt{S3D}), that strategically selects seeds taking into account all communities simultaneously.
 The pseudo-code is summarized in~\cref{alg:fairness_promoting_alg}.
-For more details, we refer to \cref{app:algorithm}.
+For its motivation and details, refer to \cref{app:algorithm}.
 For a given initial seedset, our algorithm explores new seeds and evaluates them on the efficiency-fairness metric $\betafairness$ as in \eqref{eq:betafairness} for a desired value of the fairness-efficiency tradeoff parameter $\beta$ (\texttt{S3D\_STEP()} in \cref{app:algorithm}), to decide if the new seedset becomes a candidate for the optimized seedset.
-These seeds are searched for by iteratively sampling stochastically reachable nodes from the current seedset (\texttt{SEEDSET\_REACH()} in \cref{app:algorithm}) while making sure they contribute to a non-overlapping outreach (\cref{alg:fairness_promoting_alg}::5-7).
-To prevent getting stuck at some local minima of the generally non-convex objective, the procedure allows for visiting inferior seedsets on $\betafairness$ or even selecting completely random ones on rare occasions (\cref{alg:fairness_promoting_alg}::12-18) using \textit{Metropolis Sampling}~\cite{RC:16}.
+These seeds are searched for by iteratively sampling stochastically reachable nodes, up to a fixed depth, taken as a fraction of the graph diameter, from the current seedset (\texttt{SEEDSET\_REACH()} in \cref{app:algorithm}) while making sure they contribute to a non-overlapping outreach (\cref{alg:fairness_promoting_alg}::6-8).
+To avoid local minima of the generally non-convex objective, the procedure allows for visiting inferior seedsets on $\betafairness$ or even selecting completely random ones on rare occasions (\cref{alg:fairness_promoting_alg}::12-18) using \textit{Metropolis Sampling}~\cite{RC:16}.
 Otherwise, a high $\betafairness$ encourages opting for the new seedset with high probability.
 Finally, we revisit all the seedset candidates collected so far and pick the one with the largest $\betafairness$ as the optimal seedset.
-For a sparse graph $G(V, E)$, with $E = O(V)$, choosing $|S|$ seeds, averaging over $R$ realizations to approximate outreach via Monte-Carlo sampling and exploring $k$ candidates using \texttt{S3D\_STEP} suggests a total running time upper bound of $O(kR|S||V|)$ (see~\cref{app:algorithm} for details about the algorithm complexity).
+For a sparse graph $G(V, E)$, with $E = O(V)$, choosing $|S|$ seeds, averaging over $R$ realizations to approximate outreach via Monte-Carlo sampling and exploring $k$ candidates using \texttt{S3D\_STEP} suggests a total running time upper bound of $O(kR|S||V|)$ (see~\cref{app:algorithm} for details).
 In practice, $k \in [500, 1000], R=1000$ for $S \in [2, 100]$ works well for all datasets. \broadbreak{16pt} \algnewcommand{\LineComment}[1]{\State \(\triangleright\) #1} \algnewcommand{\codetxt}[1]{\text{\texttt{#1}}}